 The word qualification indicates the terms and conditions which qualify something, it can be a limitation or any type of modification.
 Whereas, the word quantification is an act of quantifying.

-Qualification can also be described as the process of qualifying for an achievement or position.
+Qualification can also be described as qualifying for an achievement or position.
 It can also be described as the expression of economic activity in monetary units.

 The word quantitative means, measuring or measuring by the quantity of something rather than its quality.
 Whereas, the word means, measuring or measuring by the quality of something rather than its quantity.